2achary/RSVP/README.md

 $ python3 -m pytest -qq tests
 ```
 ## To use
 From the guest management page `127.0.0.1/#/guest_list`, you can add and delete names of guests that are allowed to submit an RSVP.
-Once the name is added to the guest list, the guest can enter their name into the RSVP form and choose to accept or decline the invitation.
+Once the name is added to the guest list, the guest can enter their name into the RSVP form at `127.0.0.1` and choose to accept or decline the invitation.
 Once a guest has submitted their RSVP, you can see the state of their RSVP and how many total guests have chosen to accept the invitation.